pyca/pyopenssl/doc/api/ssl.rst

     Load parameters for Ephemeral Diffie-Hellman from *dhfile*.

-.. py:method:: Context.set_tmp_ecdh_by_curve_name(curve_name)
+.. py:method:: Context.set_tmp_ecdh_curve(curve_name)

-    Configure this connection to people to use Elliptical Curve Diffie-Hellman key exchanges.

-    ``curve_name`` should be one of the named curve constants, such as :py:data:`NID_X9_62_prime256v1`.
+   Select a curve to use for ECDHE key exchange.

+   The valid values of *curve_name* are the keys in :py:data:`ELLIPTIC_CURVE_DESCRIPTIONS`.

    Raises a ``ValueError`` if the linked OpenSSL was not compiled with elliptical curve support, or the specified curve is not available.

+   :param curve_name: The 'short name' of a curve, e.g. 'prime256v1'
+   :type curve_name: str
+   :return: None

 .. py:method:: Context.set_app_data(data)